-- Co-ordinated traffic management for events. - Promote and publicise sustainable travel to and from events and provide sustainable travel information for events. - Work with emergency services to manage events. - Provide cycle parking at events, this should be included in the cycle strategy. - Ensure correct signage to events for cars, cyclists and walkers. - Stagger event start and end times, where practicable, so they do not add to the morning or evening peak. - Investigate the potential for implementing river transport for both business and leisure / tourist users.

-The main transport arteries are the A13, A127, two railway lines, and the Airport.
+- Co-ordinated traffic management for events. - Promote and publicise sustainable travel to and from events and provide sustainable travel information for events. - Work with emergency services to manage events. - Provide cycle parking at events, this should be included in the cycle strategy. - Ensure correct signage to events for cars, cyclists and walkers. - Stagger event start and end times, where practicable, so they do not add to the morning or evening peak. - Investigate the potential for implementing river transport for both business and leisure / tourist users. - 5.44 The main transport arteries are the A13, A127, two railway lines, and the Airport.
 However, the Thames Estuary also presents a currently underexploited opportunity for the travelling public.
-There could be scope for links to central London, as well as across the river to north Kent.

-As part of LTP3 the Borough will investigate how we can use this resource to facilitate both business and leisure travel and so lessen the demands on land based transport networks, particularly the congested A13 and A127 routes.
-Working in partnership with a number of local authorities and business, and the LEP.
+There could be scope for links to central London, as well as across the river to north Kent. - 5.45 As part of LTP3 the Borough will investigate how we can use this resource to facilitate both business and leisure travel and so lessen the demands on land based transport networks, particularly the congested A13 and A127 routes.
+Working in partnership with a number of local authorities and business, and the LEP presents an opportunity to do this.